tomjoht/tomjoht.github.io/_posts/2017/12/2017-12-28-value-of-tech-comm-in-company-part7.md

 categories:
 - technical-writing
 keywords: value, organizations, information flow, content experience
-summary: "It's time to wrap up this essay with some concluding thoughts and takeaways.
+description: "It's time to wrap up this essay with some concluding thoughts and takeaways.
 I also list the references here for more reading."
 bitlink: http://bit.ly/valueargspart7
 weight: 7
 tags: series_value_of_tech_comm